Lifestyle Diseases and Ayurveda

 - Do exercises up-to half the strength of the body.

-- Daily abhyanga or oil massage of head, ears, foot or whole body.
+- Daily abhyanga or oil massage of the head, ears, foot or whole body.
 Sesame oil or Dhanwantharam thaila or any oil depending upon the condition can be used.

-- Eat a healthy and balanced diet which includes cereals like rice, wheat, pulses like green gram, saindhavam salt etc. Use of organic honey is recommended.
+- Eat healthy and balanced diet which includes cereals like rice, wheat, pulses like green gram, saindhavam salt etc. Use of organic honey is recommended.

 - Avoid intoxicating drinks like alcohol.

-- Choose udwarthana or powder massage like procedures wisely depending on the condition to reduce body fat and regain strength and shape of the body.
+- Choose udwarthana or powder massage like procedures wisely depending on the condition to reduce body fat and regain strength and shape of body.